stefan-hesse/test-repository/web-console-ui-translations/UI_TRANSLATIONS_README.md

 1. Pull the latest changes in GitHub Desktop to get the updated `dist/` files
 2. Share `dist/it.json` and `dist/de.json` with Prasad
-3. The `dist/translations.xlsx` file is for internal review only

-Ask Prasad to confirm the expected format (JSON key-value, same structure as `en.json`) and the target file locations in the app codebase.
+3. Ask Prasad to confirm the target file locations in the app codebase
+4. The `dist/translations.xlsx` file is for internal review only

 ---

 ## Known limitations

-- **DeepL free tier**: 500,000 characters/month.
-The full translation of `en.json`
-  (~498 strings) uses approximately 50,000–60,000 characters per language.
-Two languages = ~120,000 characters per run.
-This leaves comfortable headroom for monthly runs.
 - **Placeholder protection**: The `<1>`, `</0>` style tags used by i18next are
   masked before translation.
 This prevents DeepL from reordering them, but the surrounding text may still be reordered slightly in complex sentences.
 Review `roi_title` and similar multi-placeholder strings carefully.
 - **Formal register**: All translations use `formality: prefer_more` (formal Sie / Lei).
 If informal register is ever needed, change this in `translate_batch()`.
+- **DeepL glossary**: The German glossary enforces `meeting → Meeting` / `meetings → Meetings`.
+Glossaries are immutable once created — to update, the script deletes and recreates the glossary on each run automatically.

 ---